devesh601/Homework_submission/FintechCaseStudy_Devesh.md

 ## Business Activities:

-* What specific financial problem is the company or project trying to solve? - Account recievables is one of the biggest problem for a startup or a budding business, leaving them with low or no cash to support and run the business, but businesses will need to give credit to their buyers to be competitive.
-FundThrough supports such businesses by paying these invoices upfront to the business with a nominal fees and improve their cash flow to buy inventory, pay employees etc. The business's customer pay this back to Fundthrough based on the invoice terms.(d)
+* What specific financial problem is the company or project trying to solve? - Account recievables is one of the biggest problem for a startup or a budding business, leaving them with low or no cash to support and run the business, but these businesses need to give credit to their buyers to be competitive.
+FundThrough supports such businesses by paying these invoices upfront to with a nominal fees and improve their cash flow to support new inventory, pay employees etc. The business's customer pay this back to Fundthrough based on the invoice terms.(d)

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers? - The company targets small and medium business across North Amercia, it appears to the market size is very big but there is not specific data available.
 I also believe the penetration is very minimal as yet.